 - 1 teaspoon maple syrup or honey

 - In the morning, grease* a 30 cm / 12 inch bread pan or line it with paper.
-Scrape the dough into the pan, and then press it down evenly with wet hands.
-Sprinkle flour overtop and cover with a clean dish towel.
-Let the dough sit for 1-2 hours at room temperature.
+Scrape the dough into the pan, and then press it down evenly (wet hands work well).

 - Remove it from the oven and place the pan on a metal rack to cool for 20-30 minutes before removing it from the pan to cool completely.
-The loaf will keep well for a week at room temperature, stored in a bag or plastic wrap.
+The loaf will keep well for a week at room temperature, best stored in a cloth bag.

 * For American cup measurements, please click the pink link text above the ingredient list that says ‘American’.

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.